-We have expanded the use of the Freedom60 to cover most antibiotics including the widely used and somewhat difficult to administer vancomycin.
+The Freedom60 is used to administer most antibiotics including the widely used and somewhat difficult to administer vancomycin.
 We have also found a following for Freedom60 for use in treating thalissemia with the drug desferal.
 In Europe we found success in using the Freedom60 for pain control, specifically post-operative epidural pain administration.
-Our European market also uses the Freedom60 for chemotherapy.
+Our European market also uses the Freedom60 for chemotherapy and subcutaneous immune globulin.

-The Freedom60 use for Primary Immune Deficiency by injecting immune globulin (IgG) under the skin as a subcutaneous administration has seen increased usage especially in Europe over the past year.
-We have been told by meeting users at trade shows that his method has provided them with vastly improved quality of life with much fewer unpleasant side effects over the traditional intravenous route.
+The Freedom60 use for Primary Immune Deficiency by injecting immune globulin (IgG) under the skin as a subcutaneous administration has seen increased usage especially in Europe over the past year and is expected to continue with the introduction a new 20% solution of IgG at the beginning of this year.
+We have been told by users of the Freedom60 at trade shows that this method has provided them with vastly improved quality of life with much fewer unpleasant side effects over the traditional intravenous route.
 The Freedom60 is an ideal system for this administration since the patient is able to self-medicate at home, the pump is easily configured for this application, and the Freedom60 is the lowest cost infusion system available in a heavily cost constrained market.
 We have begun to advertise one of the main benefits of the Freedom60 for use with IgG which is that it operates in "dynamic equilibrium", that is, the pump finds and maintains a balance between the pressure at the patient's sites and the rate that the pump infuses.
 This balance is created by a safe, limited and controlled pressure which adjusts the flow rate automatically to the patient's needs providing greater convenience and lower cost for these patients.